 The more I think about her the more I suspect it is just a normal stage in her development.
 To me she actually appears less socially anxious than most of her peers.
 She is perhaps mistaking a normal amount of social anxiety for some personality weakness peculiar to her.
 If she just waits a couple of years her anxiety levels will probably drop all by themselves.
 And perhaps you first have to indulge your daft infatuations before you can truly leave them behind.

 So do I now wish I had said all this to her?
 Not really.
 Unlike my views on the awfulness of progressive liberalism, the daftness of the cult of diversity and the idiocy of Black Lives Matter, my views on topics such as social anxiety change with the weather.
 Consequently I’m in no hurry to fill a young person’s head with what could be drivel.

 Two months later

 I’ve slightly changed my mind.
 Being too worried about what others think is a bad thing.
 I’ve noticed that the things I think about are also the things I care about and vice versa.
 While I can’t order myself to stop caring I can stop myself thinking about certain things.
 For example, at the end of last season I stopped thinking about Leicester City.
 When the new season commenced I just didn’t get back into the habit of following their results or thinking about them.
 I could have done but I didn’t.
 Now I have stopped caring about how they are doing.
 I think you can do the same with pretty much everything.
 If your lover dumps you, stop thinking about her and think about someone else.
-If you think too much about what others think of you, get out of that habit and think about English history instead.
-Or whether we do or don’t have free will.
-Or whether Donald Trump will make a good president.
+If you think too much about what others think of you, get out of that habit and think about English history, Donald Trump or Game of Thrones.
+Anything will do.
 The reduction in time spent thinking about a thing probably leads to a corresponding reduction in how much you care about it.